 Single Color

-When checked, the data series are displayed in shades of a single color.
+When this option is selected, the data series are displayed in shades of a single color.
 Otherwise, the chart displays in a veritable rainbow of happy colors (depending on your report theme).

 You can change the series colors using the color pickers below.